 The number of families that should be included in the KPT is also related to statistical factors.
 The test is designed to compare the average daily fuel consumption per person using the improved stove and the traditional stove.
-As explained above, this can either be done using a paired sample test, where a single group of families is evaluated as they use the old stove and then reevaluated after they switch to the new stove, or it can be done using a cross-sectional test, where different groups of households are evaluated - one group using the old stove and one group using the new group.
+People of different ages and genders have different caloric requirements, which can affect fuel consumption.
+To facilitate comparisons across households with different age and gender compositions, the KPT converts household members into "adult-equivalent" units (explained in more detail below).
+As explained above, this can either be done using a paired sample test, where a single group of families is evaluated as they use the old stove and then reevaluated after they switch to the new stove, or it can be done using a cross-sectional test, where different groups of households are evaluated-one group using the old stove and one group using the new stove.